The Tighza Project (and Village Association)

 Improvements were made to classrooms at the local school.

 We are hoping to raise more money for the learning room for the older ladies empowering them to manage their households and enjoy the benefits that reading and writing can give them.
+They are currently taught by the Imam's wife.

 Irrigation channel replacements continues, locating a new water source is also a key issue due to low rainfall over the last few years.
 The replacement of current narrow water pipes has not happened as yet as it is awaiting government approval.